Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Semiclassical limits and Sturm-Liouville operators

 with a solution $f_1$ with a Frobenius series for $s_1$ and a solution $f_2$ of the second type.
 Indeed, the classification theorem states that Sturm-Liouville operators with regular singular points are up to coordinate transformations classified by their monodromy operator, see e.g. \cite{Ov01} Section 4.2.\\

-From the perspective of the Virasoro algebra, ${\ell}_0$ is the rescaled conformal dimension, and the indical equations $s(s-1)+{\ell}_0=0$ with $s_1-s_2=n$ precisely correspond to the values ${\ell}_0=-\frac{n^2-1}{4}$ of the series $\varphi_{1,n}$.
-The striking observation is that the singular vector $S_{1,n}$, as a polynomial equation in ${\ell}_{-k}$, predicts precisely those coefficients leading to diagonalizable monodromy.\CommentsForMe{source} In this sense, the limit of $\varphi_{1,n}$ is identified with the ring of functions on the space of diagonalizable Sturm-Liouville operators with $s_1-s_2=n$.
+From the perspective of the Virasoro algebra, ${\ell}_0$ is the rescaled conformal dimension, and the indicial equations $s(s-1)+{\ell}_0=0$ with $s_1-s_2=n$ precisely correspond to the values ${\ell}_0=-\frac{n^2-1}{4}$ of the series $\varphi_{1,n}$.
+A striking observation (say, in the next examples) is that the singular vector $S_{1,n}$, as a polynomial equation in ${\ell}_{-k}$, seems to predict precisely those coefficients that lead to diagonalizable monodromy.
+In this sense, the limit of $\varphi_{1,n}$ could be identified with the ring of functions on the space of diagonalizable Sturm-Liouville operators with $s_1-s_2=n$.

+\begin{question} We could not find sources in literature for the statements in the previous paragraph, although we would strongly assume that this behavior is known to the experts.
+We would be happy for any reference, otherwise this is an interesting question to settle. \end{question}

 For Sturm-Liouville differential equations with irregular singularity, one observes the Stokes phenomenon that the vicinity of the singularity consists of angular sectors, called Stokes sectors, each with a different asymptotic expansion, see for example \cite{Boa14}.
-It would be very interesting to continue the present discussion in this context, see Question \ref{quest_irregular}.\\
+It would be very interesting to continue the present discussion in this context, see Question~\ref{quest_irregular}.\\

 \begin{example} The Euler equation